 Oh, how I do love a thoroughly counter-intuitive discovery!
 Apparently, the plainer and cleaner the typeface, the less a reader will learn and remember of the detail of the text.
 A typeface which slows the reader means they learn and understand more of what's being said.
 Not just the denotation, but the connotations, the friction between them, the prosody which affects the tone and 'feel' of the piece... they all have time to grow and flower, and create a full meaning, rather than only a basic meaning, in the reader's mind.

 This sounds to me like something fairly fundamental in human consciousness.
 In Rembrandt's painting The Jewish Bride, for example, the huge, thickly embroidered sleeve of the man is the most extraordinary assemblage of paint, whereas other areas are quite smoothly painted to convey basic information.
 Rembrandt used the skin from paint left out overnight to create the the white highlights, and even as you sense the richness of the cloth and the pride of the man you can see the wrinkles and bumps of the paint; your eye-movements catch on the physical nature of the art, the extreme paint-ishness, in a way which makes the mimetic nature of art – the evocation of the garment – even more vivid.
+The 17th century treatises on painting that Rembrandt knew said the same: rough paint holds the eye longer than smooth, they declared.
 And I don't think you have to know anything about painting technique, let alone be thinking about it, for that effect to work on you; it's built into what the artist has done to the canvas.

 Experts in pedagogy call it desirable difficulty.
 Studies show that students are most satisfied by the courses where both goals and processes are made very clear, and are worked through in an organised way.
 But they also show that such courses don't help students gain good understanding or grades nearly as well as courses where both processes and goals are more opaque and less easily found.
 In having to work out what they need from the course, rather than being told, and then grapple it out from what they're offered instead of being shown what they must learn, students integrate the new knowledge and understanding: it becomes their own.